Kampong Kiulap

-Kampong Kiulap is a village in Brunei-Muara District, Brunei, as well as a neighbourhood and commercial area in the capital Bandar Seri Begawan.
+Kampong Kiulap (Kampung Kiulap) or commonly known as Kiulap, is a village in Brunei–Muara District, Brunei, as well as a neighbourhood and commercial area in the capital Bandar Seri Begawan.
 It has an area of 176.53 ha; the population was 3,400 in 2016.
 It is one of the villages within Mukim Gadong 'B'.
 The postcode is BE1518.

-The village is home to Raja Isteri Pengiran Anak Saleha Hospital, the country's main hospital.
+Etymology

+The village originally has no name.
+However, the name Kampong Kiulap comes from the name Sulap (junjung or small house usually made in the rice fields or in the garden used as a resting place).
+Individuals travel there to farm from Tamoi, Lurong Dalam, Sungai Kedayan, and even Kumbang Pasang, Pintu Malim, and Kota Batu.
+Black pepper, paddy, gambir, and tobacco leaves are among the agricultural products.
+There were still sirih and gambir planted in the 1950s and 60s.

 Geography

-Kiulap is located in the heart of Bandar Seri Begawan, close to the City Centre as well as Gadong, another commercial area in the capital.
+Kiulap is located in the heart of Bandar Seri Begawan, close to the Pusat Bandar as well as Gadong, another commercial area in the capital.
 It is also contiguous with Kiarong, another neighbourhood-cum-commercial area.
 The Kedayan River flows along the eastern part Kiulap, which also serves its border with Kumbang Pasang.

 The construction of two parallel roads, namely the Sultan Hassanal Bolkiah Highway and Jalan Jame' Asr, have divided Kiulap into three sub-areas.
 Two of the portions comprise the neighbourhoods, where as the other part constitutes the commercial area; it is located in the northern part of Kiulap as well as near the Kedayan River.

+History

+This village began to exist around the 1930s.
+During the Japanese occupation in the 40s, the Japanese built two of their offices in the village which caused the villagers to return to Kampong Lurong Dalam and they returned to the village after the end of the Japanese occupation in this country.
+In the early 60s, the residents of Kampong Kiulap were gathered together to buy wood in Lamunin to build the school wall.
+There are also villagers who bring double nails and saws to build the school.
+The school was built on waqf land and courtesy of the government covering an area of five acres with a leaf roof and a dirt floor.
+The first head teacher was Cikgu Suthi (of Dusun nationality).